 - The first 3 ingredients are all the good stuff that will make your skin look more smooth.
 No health concerns.
 At this price point, sure, I expect this type of thing.

 - Polymethylsilsesquioxane – this stuff repels water *LOL* Perhaps that the magic that makes this foundation last so long.

 - Dimethicone – this silicon leaves the skin feeling silky and look more smooth.
 At the same time, it covers the skin.
 Some sites call it out as a myth.
 Others swears that it is bad for the skin.
 I am not a dermatologist, so I’ve flagged in anyway in case you’re into a silicon free product regime.
-I am not sure whether it is dimethicone or the combination of many silicon in this list that causes my issue.
+I am not sure whether it is dimethicone or the combination with my skincare products that causes my issue.
 For me, after continuous 30 days daily use, this foundation does increase clogged pores even though I use an arsenal amount of cleansing product.
 3 silicons are high on the list.
 I don’t use this foundation daily any more and it is not longer an issue.